Hear Me (song)

-"Hear Me" is a song by American rock band Imagine Dragons, originally written and recorded for their second extended play, Hell and Silence.
+"Hear Me" is a song by American rock band Imagine Dragons, originally written and recorded for their second extended play, Hell and Silence (2010).
 It appears as the third track on the EP.
-The song was re-recorded and mastered for their debut studio album, Night Visions, on which it appears as the seventh track.
+The song was re-recorded and mastered for their debut studio album, Night Visions (2012), on which it appears as the seventh track.

 The song was released as the lead single from Night Visions in the United Kingdom and Ireland on November 24, 2012, since the multi-selling platinum single, "It's Time", was not released there until August 2013.
 The song debuted at number 37 on the UK Singles Chart.

-The cover art for the single comes from their earlier Continued Silence EP.
+The cover art for the single comes from their earlier EP Continued Silence.

 Live performances

 "Hear Me" was first played live on March 6, 2010.
 During the "Fall 2012 Tour", "Hear Me" would occasionally be played toward the beginning of the set.
 "Hear Me" was first performed live on PBS' Vegas In Tune, broadcast in early 2012.
 The song has so far been performed on every date of their "Europe Tour 2012", appearing in the middle of the setlist, after "Cha-Ching (Till We Grow Older)" or "Round and Round".